 Portholland is a special place to my husband Ben as it’s where his Dad’s best friend lives.
 Ben’s Dad is originally from Cornwall but moved away from Cornwall as an adult and has since lived in a few different locations.
-His best friend, Trounce, has always stayed in Cornwall.
+His Dad’s best friend has always stayed in Cornwall.

-Trounce is a farmer in West Portholland and we have visited him and his wife every time we’ve been to Cornwall.
-Ben has fond memories of visiting every summer as a child and now visits with his own children to make even more amazing memories!
+We have visited him every time we’ve been to Cornwall.
+Ben has fond memories of visiting every summer as a child and now visits with his own children (our children!) to make even more amazing memories!

 Portholland is split into two sides and two separate hamlets.
 East Portholland and West Portholland.
 When the tide goes out then the beach becomes one for a short while.
 When it’s back in then it’s split into two separate coves.

 Portholland is a picturesque and unspoiled dinky little place.
 If you want to stretch your legs more then the beach is a bit bigger on the east side and more sandy too.